 Community service & Involvement

-I translate documents for locals doing genealogical research, and am involved in block and homeowners' associations.
+I translate documents for locals doing genealogical research and am a member of organizations furthering viewpoint diversity.

 I have served on various University committees and once was member of the Faculty Senate.
 I enjoy advising students and helping them navigate bureaucratic complexities.